ember-learn/ember-blog/content/the-ember-times-issue-207.md

 👋 Emberistas! 🐹

-EmberFest 2023 is a wrap 🐹, ember-shiki 🌈, Ember videos 🎞️, Whiskey, Web and Whatnot 🎙️, Addon releases ✨, Embroider addon audits 🧀
+EmberFest 2023 is a wrap 🐹, Ember 5.3 is released 🚀, ember-shiki 🌈, Ember videos 🎞️, Whiskey, Web and Whatnot 🎙️, Addon releases ✨, Embroider addon audits 🧀

 ---